 Regional evaluation criteria should favor projects that improve continuity and/or connections between jurisdictions.
-This would include extending a specific bikeway facility treatment across jurisdictions to improve consistency and inherent bikeability and convenience for all cyclists.
-Creating more consistent, continuous and connected bikeways improves access between local and regional bicycle networks, as well as improving the overall bicycling experience.
+This could include extending a specific bikeway facility treatment and/or sidewalk/crosswalk treatments across jurisdictions to improve consistency and inherent-bikeability-and-convenience for all pedestrians and cyclists.
+Creating more consistent, continuous and connected bikeways-facilities improves access between local and regional bicycle-networks, as well as improving the overall walking-or-bicycling-experience.